Eminem albums discography

-American rapper Eminem has released 12 studio albums, two compilation albums, and one extended play.
-His music has been released on record labels Interscope Records and Aftermath Entertainment, along with subsidiaries Web Entertainment and his own Shady Records.
-Eminem is the best-selling rapper of all time and the best-selling artist of the 2000s with US album sales at over 32.25 million during the decade.
+American rapper Eminem has released 12 studio albums, two compilation albums, and two extended plays.
+His music has been released through record labels Interscope Records and Aftermath Entertainment, along with subsidiaries Web Entertainment and his own Shady Records.
+He has also worked with independent record label Bassmint Productions Eminem is the best-selling rapper of all time and the best-selling artist of the 2000s with US album sales at over 32.25 million during the decade.

 With sales of over 220 million records worldwide, he is among the best-selling music artists of all time.
 According to the Recording Industry Association of America, Eminem has sold 228.5 million certified albums and singles in the United States.
 In his home country, he has earned 50 platinum albums and 11 number one albums.

 Eminem's debut album, Infinite, was released by Web Entertainment in 1996.
 It sold only around a thousand copies.

 After signing a contract with Interscope Records and Aftermath Entertainment, the rapper released The Slim Shady LP in 1999, which debuted at number two on the Billboard 200, and was certified 5× platinum by the RIAA.
 In the same year, Eminem, along with manager Paul Rosenberg, founded the record label Shady Records.

 In 2000, Eminem released his third album, The Marshall Mathers LP, which debuted at number one and sold 1.78 million copies in its first week, breaking records for the fastest-selling hip hop album of all time and the fastest-selling solo album in the United States.
 With more than ten million copies sold, the album was certified Diamond and was the third best-selling album of the year in the United States.

 In 2002, Eminem's fourth album, The Eminem Show, also debuted at number one on the Billboard 200 and reached the top spot on various charts internationally, as it went on to sell 27 million copies worldwide.
 The Eminem Show was the best-selling album worldwide of 2002, with sales of over ten million copies.
 The album was certified Diamond in the United States, Canada and Australia.

 In the same year, Eminem released the 8 Mile soundtrack, also including songs by various artists.
 The album peaked at number one in the United States, where it sold more than four million of the nine million copies distributed internationally.